National Defence College (Bangladesh)

-National Defence College is a government owned institution for the strategic training of civil and military officers and is located in Mirpur Cantonment, Dhaka, Bangladesh.
+The National Defence College (abbreviated as NDC) is a Bangladeshi self degree awarding, state-owned institution for the strategic training of civil and military officers.
+It is located in the Mirpur Cantonment in Dhaka, Bangladesh.

 History

 The college was established on 7 December 1996 and started its operations on 10 January 1999.
+The college runs three courses: National Defence Course, Armed Forces War Course and Capstone Course.